-2016 2016 2015 2014
+2017 2016 2015

-(In million ns)
+(In millions)

-Gross realized gains \$ 10 \$ 9 \$ 27
+Gross realized gains \$ 14 \$ 10 \$ 9

-Gross realized losses \$ 2 \$ 3 \$ 2
+Gross realized losses \$ 1 \$ 2 \$ 3

-At October 30, 2016, gross unrealized losses related to Applied's investment portfolio were not material.
+At October 29, 2017, gross unrealized losses related to Applied's investment portfolio were not material.
 Applied regularly reviews its investment portfolio to identify and evaluate investments that have indications of possible impairment.
 Factors considered in determining whether an unrealized loss is considered to be temporary, or other-than-temporary and therefore impaired, include: the length of time and extent to which fair value has been lower than the cost basis; the financial condition, credit quality and near-term prospects of the investee; and whether it is more likely than not that Applied will be required to sell the security prior to recovery.
 Generally, the contractual terms of investments in marketable securities do not permit settlement at prices less than the amortized cost of the investments.
-Applied determined that the gross unrealized losses on its marketable fixed income securities at October 30, 2016, October 25, 2015 and October 26, 2014 were temporary in nature and therefore it did not recognize any impairment of its marketable fixed income securities for fiscal 2016, 2015 or 2014.
-During fiscal 2016, 2015 and 2014, Applied determined that certain of its equity investments were other-than-temporarily impaired and, accordingly, recognized impairment charges of \$8 million, \$9 million and \$15 million, respectively.
+Applied determined that the gross unrealized losses on its marketable fixed income securities at October 29, 2017, October 30, 2016 and October 25, 2015 were temporary in nature and therefore it did not recognize any impairment of its marketable fixed income securities for fiscal 2017, 2016 or 2015.
+During fiscal 2017, 2016 and 2015, Applied determined that certain of its equity investments were other-than-temporarily impaired and, accordingly, recognized impairment charges of \$10 million, \$8 million and \$9 million, respectively.
 These impairment charges are included in interest and other income, net in the Consolidated Statement of Operations.